 Students learn by hands-on experiences and the aim of this excursion is for the students to visit the Kennedy Space Centre and the NASA facility and experience life as an astronaut.
 This is a valuable life experience that is designed to further enhance the quality teaching of science.
 It also exposes the students to the many different science and engineering career opportunities that exist.

 The visit endenders high levels of interest and enthusiasm amongst participants fortunate enough to attend.

 Debbie Noyes (Head Teacher Science)

-David Davis (Head Teacher Administration, Head Teacher Creative Arts)
+David Davis (Head Teacher Administration, Head Teacher Creative Arts, on leave)